Gender and Sexuality Seminars

 History

-The Women’s Rights Research Seminar has been a consistent feature of intellectual life in the Middle East Centre for well over a decade, and continues to deal with key issues of regional import.
+The Series is a rebranding and continuation of a long-running workshop, The Women’s Rights Research Seminar (WRRS).
+Under the title WRRS, it has been a consistent feature of intellectual life in the Middle East Centre for well over a decade, and continues to deal with key issues of regional import.
 The original founding members of the WRRS were Nazila Ghanea, Soraya Tremayne, Camillia El-Solh, Anna Enayat, and Mastan Ebtehaj (formerly the Middle East Centre Librarian).
-Later conveners to join were Marilyn Booth and Binesh Hass.
+Later conveners to join were Marilyn Booth and Binesh Hass, and Maryam Alemzadeh, until its integration within the Middle East Centre’s wider programming under the new series name, Gender and Sexuality Seminars.

 It was initially founded in 2009 with the aim of both assessing and steering interdisciplinary scholarly research on women in Iran.
 Since then, the research group has broadened to include the wider Middle East and North Africa region, and more recently, diasporic communities and issues of migration worldwide.
 Today, this lively series seeks to present current research on the changing Middle East, and how development and globalization have affected women’s rights.
 Seminars have also included a historical dimension, exploring the impact of women’s past contributions and their impact on women’s experiences and gender politics in the present-day Middle East.